Jet User Guide

 Maximum Job Length Policy

-See the section: Specifying a Queue (QOS)for maximum job length per partition and QOS.
+See the section for maximum job length per partition and QOS.
 If you require jobs to run longer than this, it is expected that you use checkpoint/restart to save the state of your model.
 Then you can resubmit the job and have it pickup where it left off.
 This policy has been developed over a decade of different job patterns as a balance between user needs, fairness within the system, and reducing risk of losing too many CPU hours from failed jobs or system interruptions.

 /tmp Usage Policy